The top tourist attractions and places to visit in Nara – a fabulous city only a short day trip from Kyoto & Osaka.

 10. Higashimuki Shopping District

 Japanese people love their shopping arcades.
 Basically, every small town has one, and Nara is no exception.
-If you are looking for a wonderful little souvenir or some excellent Japanese food, you really shouldn’t miss the Higashimuki Shopping District in Nara.
+If you are looking for a wonderful little souvenir or were wondering what to eat in Nara, you really shouldn’t miss the Higashimuki Shopping District in Nara.
 Just walk past the Kōfuku-ji back to the main station and it will be on your left side.
+There is a ton of excellent food take away options and a million tiny shops offering authentic gifts.

 Day trip to Nara or is it better to stay a night?